jazzband/wagtailmenus/docs/source/rendering_menus/template_tag_reference.rst

 No         ``bool``             ``True``
 =========  ===================  =============

 Repetition-related settings on your pages are respected by default, but you can add ``allow_repeating_parents=False`` to ignore them, and not repeat any pages in sub-menus when rendering.
-Please note that using this option will only have an effect if ``use_specific`` has a value of ``1`` or higher.

 -----